 Click on initialize variable option.
 Start adding a name like EmailValue.
 Next, in order to use a variable, identify what type of information you want to pass.
 You can do this by clicking the arrow down option in the Type field.
 There are different options for you in the Type field, and these are Boolean, integer, float, string, object, and array.
 In the demo, Robbins used the string type.

-For the Value, Robbins clicked on Expression builder that use a functions (fx).
-Functions, according to him, are reminiscent of formulas inside of Microsoft Excel.
+For the Value, click the Expression builder that use a functions (fx).
+Functions are reminiscent of formulas inside of Microsoft Excel.
 In the Expression builder, fill in the details for the function.
 If you want to see more functions, click See more in the builder and choose one.
-While you’re typing in the function field, there’s a handy automated help that guides you.
-Once you’re done, click OK.
+While you are typing in the Function field, there is a handy automated help that guides you.
+Once you are done, click OK.
 See photo below.

-Robbins shared that he preloads his variable.
-But if you decide not to preload your valuable, you can reuse the variable by adding an action (click plus sign in dashboard) and clicking Set variable.
+You can preload your variable or reuse the variable by adding an action (click plus sign in dashboard) and clicking Set variable.

 Fill in the name and value fields.
-Robbins explained that in the variable name field, you will only see one item: Email/Value.
+In the variable name field, you will only see one item, Email/Value.
 This is because anything else that has been initialized is beneath the previous variable set (initialize variable).

 New Flow Feature Copy and Paste

 The good thing about Flow’s newest feature, copy and paste, is that it saves you time.
 To use this feature, simply click on the ellipsis (…) symbol on any trigger or action.
-In the demo, Robbins clicked the ellipsis beside the If Demo Status Equal Draft bar.
+Click the ellipsis icon beside the If Demo Status Equal Draft bar.
 Then click Copy to my clipboard.

 Click New Step and select My clipboard option, where you will see the copy of the If Demo Status Equal Draft set in your Flow.
 Click it.